WallarooLabs/blog.wallaroolabs.com/content/post/wallaroo-up.md

 ## Future

-We're very excited with Wallaroo Up and opening up Wallaroo to more of you.
-We're planning to add support to Wallaroo Up for more Linux distributions (let us know which ones you use via [twitter](https://twitter.com/wallaroolabs), [IRC](https://webchat.freenode.net/?channels=#wallaroo), [email](hello@wallaroolabs.com), [our mailing list](https://groups.io/g/wallaroo), or [a github issue](https://github.com/WallarooLabs/wallaroo/issues/new)).
-We're also looking to enhance Wallaroo Up to be able to handle errors more gracefully and automagically retry when possible.

 We would like to encourage you to give Wallaroo Up a try, just run the following to get up and running:

 ```